shyamven/Learn2Mix/README.md

 # Learn2Mix

 ## Overview
-This repository contains the implementation of the **Learn2Mix** training mechanism, which accelerates model convergence by adaptively adjusting the proportion of classes within batches, across training epochs.
+This repository contains the implementation of the **Learn2Mix** training mechanism, which accelerates model convergence by adaptively adjusting the proportion of classes within batches, across training epochs, using real-time class-wise error rates.
 We provide empirical results on various benchmark datasets, covering classification, regression, and reconstruction tasks.
 The code in this repository demonstrates how **Learn2Mix** can be integrated into common training workflows.

 ## Requirements
 - Python >= 3.7